rid-principles/bDudekCybersecurity.github.io/README.md

 Monday, Dec.
 9th

 Recorded my video, I might send it to my mentor to show the functionality and if there is anything else I should include in the video.
 Will put onto Github tomorrow.
+However, I didn't fix a bug I had planned to fix concerning the printing of the report at the end of the script.
+I need to re-record with the bug fixed.
 (45 min)

+Tuesday, Dec.
+10th